kstenerud/technicalsourcery/content/posts/qr-superpowers/index.md

 }
 ```

-Because integers from -100 to 100 encode into a single byte in CBE, you can achieve tremendous space savings using them as enumerated types.
+Because integers from -100 to 100 are their own type codes in CBE and therefore encode into a single byte, you can achieve tremendous space savings by using them as enumerated types.
 Let's try it with our modifications (saving this document as `with-enums.cte`):

 ```
 enctool convert -s with-enums.cte -sf cte -df cbe -d with-enums.cbe